pauljoe2k/E-commerce-assigment/readme.md

  5. Nodemon(npm i nodemon)

-3.Created 2 folders frontend and backend
+3. Created 2 folders frontend and backend

  1. Created the Login page using react